What is a cyber attack?

 The types of cyber attacks, as well as their sophistication, also grew during the first two decades of the 21st century -- particularly during the COVID pandemic when, starting in early 2020, organizations enabled remote work en masse and exposed a host of potential attack vectors in the process.

-The first virus was invented in 1986, although it wasn't intended to corrupt data in the infected systems.
-Cornell University graduate student Robert Tappan Morris created the first worm distributed through the internet, called the Morris worm, in 1988.
+The first computer virus was invented in 1986, although it wasn't intended to corrupt data in the infected systems.
+Cornell University graduate student Robert Tappan Morris created in 1988 the first worm distributed through the internet, called the Morris worm.

 Then came Trojan horse, ransomware and DDoS attacks, which became more destructive and notorious with names such as WannaCry, Petya and NotPetya -- all ransomware attack vectors.